1. 12 Red Flags & Warning Signs Your Cash Buyer Is a Scammer

 Red Flag #2: You Receive Unsolicited Offers

-If you receive unsolicited offers over the phone, in the mail, or via email to buy your house for cash before you’ve even started looking into local cash buyers, be wary.
-Most trustworthy cash buyers will advertise their services and let you reach out to them—not the other way around.
+If you receive unsolicited offers over the phone, in the mail, or via email to buy your house for cash before you’ve even started looking into local cash buyers, do some research.
+If a cash home-buying company is legit, then they will have a way for the seller to reach out to them as well—typically through their website or a phone number.

 Red Flag #3: They Exhibit Unprofessional Behavior

 Selling your home is a high-level real estate transaction, and everyone should exhibit professional behavior through the process.
-If they are screaming at you, use unprofessional language in emails, or are non-responsive, it could be a sign that they are trying to scam you.
+They should know state and federal laws, as well as use proper forms and state-regulated documentation.
+If they are screaming at you, use unprofessional language in emails, communicate poorly, or are non-responsive, it could be a sign that they are trying to scam you.

 Reputable cash buyers are professional at all times and will promptly respond to your questions.